Another day, another incoming landlord legal requirement to ruin our lives, and add to the forever growing list. Sigh.

 What are the landlord’s penalty for not complying with the right to rent check?

-The Immigration Act 2014 stated that if found to be in breach, landlords could have faced fines up to £3,000.
+The Immigration Act 2014 states that if found to be in breach, the person responsible for conducting the checks can face fines of up to £20,000.
 Ouch!

 How do landlords comply with right to rent checks?